Digital Production, Design and Development

 - digital tools for project management and collaboration

-- design, implement and test software
+- designing, implementing, and testing software

-- change, maintain and support software
+- changing, maintaining and supporting software